piepdx/pie-cookbook/drafts/working-draft-tactical.md

 How, exactly, does one define a startup?
 Well, honestly, we could write a-whole-nother book on that question alone.
 So rather than get into the particulars, we're going to simplify our definitions.

-At a macro level, we tend to see a "startup" as any company that:
+At a macro level, we tend to define a "startup" as any company that:

 1. Has the potential for exponential growth
 2. Lacks the resources — either capital or otherwise — to fuel that exponential growth